hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `backend` - (Optional) The list of backends that serve this BackendService.
 Structure is documented below.

+* `iap` - (Optional) Specification for the Identity-Aware proxy.
+Disabled if not specified.
+Structure is documented below.

 * `description` - (Optional) The textual description for the backend service.

 * `enable_cdn` - (Optional) Whether or not to enable the Cloud CDN on the backend service.